2021 taxes: IRS deadline back in April despite pandemic - NewsBreak

 One big thing to keep in mind pertains to one of the most popular parts of pandemic relief: the child tax credit.
 These payments were an advance on the credit you get when you file your taxes every year, not an “extra.”
 Therefore, you’ll likely see a smaller tax credit available per child when you file this year if you took the CTC checks.
 You’ll want to have Form 6419 handy, which indicates the number of advances received.

 While Greene-Lewis couldn’t speak to any possible credits being discussed by Congress now that might retroactively affect 2021 taxes, she did point out that there were tax reliefs and increases to personal deductions that were carried forward from 2020 that would come in handy this year.
-Deducting cash contributions to charity and using 2019 income to calculate earned income tax credit standing were two of them.Will stimulus checks impact your taxes?
+Deducting cash contributions to charity and using 2019 income to calculate earned income tax credit standing were two of them.You must list illegal activity and stolen property as income on your taxes, IRS says

 The EITC “lookback” credit can be huge, according to Greene-Lewis, allowing a family with three children to qualify for up to $6,700 in tax credits.